-9.3.1 Standard course.
+- 9.3.1 Standard course.
 The standard of an "H" course is a course which meets regularly every week over the course of a session, and requires roughly three hours of work outside of class for every hour of class time.
 Some "H" courses in fact run over a longer period of time and some for shorter, and some of more class meetings and some fewer, but the total time commitment expected is roughly the same.
-An "H" course is considered to represent one-tenth of a year's full-time study for a student making normal progress towards a degree.

-- 9.3.2 Ineligibility for advanced degree courses.
+An "H" course is considered to represent one-tenth of a year's full-time study for a student making normal progress towards a degree. - 9.3.2 Ineligibility for advanced degree courses.
 Basic degree students are not normally permitted to register for courses numbered above 3999, which are advanced degree courses.
 5000-level courses are intended exclusively for advanced degree students.
 Only in a case where a student has exceptional ability and academic background in an area will a basic degree student be allowed to register for a 5000-level course, and then only with the written permission of the instructor, the student's Basic Degree Director and the TST Advanced Degree Director.
 In similarly exceptional cases a basic degree student may be allowed to register for a 6000-level course, with the written permission of the instructor and the student's Basic Degree Director.
 A basic degree student who takes an advanced degree course must complete the same course requirements as advanced degree students, and will be graded on the same basis as advanced degree students. - 9.3.3 Reading courses.
 In exceptional cases and in accord with college regulations, a basic degree student who is in the second half of a program may register for a reading course given under the direction of a TST faculty member.
 Registration is requested by the completion of the appropriate form, available from the registrar of the student's college of registration; it must be filled out and signed by the professor, and approved by college officials. - 9.3.4 Theses and summative exercises.
 For many basic degree programs, a thesis or a summative exercise is permitted or required.
 These exercises appear on the transcript with course identifiers as if they were courses.
 Registration for theses and summative exercises is requested by a Reading and Research Course Form, completed and approved as outlined in 9.3.3.
 9.3.5 Online and offsite courses.
 TST colleges offer many online and off-site courses.
 The number of such courses which a student may take towards a degree is limited.
-Limitations vary according to program and college - 9.3.6 University courses.
-TST basic degree students cannot normally take courses for credit in the faculties and departments of the University of Toronto, except in the Master of Sacred Music program.
-If, however, the student's college of registration is able and willing to give credit for a University course, and if the instructor of the course gives permission to the student to take it, the student may register for the course on ROSI.
-Students should note that the registration deadline for University courses is typically earlier than for TST courses. - 9.3.7 Courses at affiliate schools.
-Students seeking admission to a course at a TST affiliated institution must obtain authorization of the affiliate institution offering the course.
-If the course is crosslisted to the TST course catalogue, the student should register for it both at the affiliated institution and on ROSI.
-If the course is not included on the TST catalogue, students should request a Letter of Permission from the designated official (usually the registrar) at their college of registration.
-During the Fall and Winter Session, fees for courses offered by affiliated institutions are paid directly to the student's home college as per the home college's tuition schedule.
-In the Summer Session, fees are payable directly to the institution offering the course as per the offering institution's fee schedule. - 9.3.8 Courses on Letter of Permission.
-Students seeking to take courses outside TST for credit to a basic degree program in their college must request a Letter of Permission from the designated authority at their college of registration in advance of registering for the course.
-No guarantee can be given of transfer credit for courses completed elsewhere without a Letter of Permission.
-Students are responsible for fulfilling the admission requirements of the other institution and for paying the other institution any fees it requires.
-At the end of the course, the student must request that an official transcript of the final grade be sent to his or her college registrar.
-Transfer credit cannot be given for courses that will be used to meet the requirements of a degree that a student will earn elsewhere.
-Transfer credit will normally be awarded only for courses taken at an accredited institution.
+Limitations vary according to program and college - 9.3.6 Credit for undergraduate courses not already used to earn a previous degree.
+Since a theological program can be enriched by the study of related disciplines, the TST will allow students, under certain circumstances, to receive credit towards a basic degree for undergraduate coursework taken in the Faculty of Arts and Science at the University of Toronto, or equivalent coursework taken elsewhere.